Personal Branding Strategy: A Roadmap for Professionals, Experts and Executives

 Read over your plan one more time.
 Then start implementing it.
 It will be slow going at first, but it’s important to get the ropes and ladders in place before you set out.
 You’ve got a strategy, now put it into play!

 If you are an expert with ambitions to become a leader in your industry, this roadmap can help put you on the path to a speedy ascent.
-Now, it’s natural to feel a little overwhelmed at first, especially if you are busy already.
+It’s natural to feel overwhelmed at first, especially if you are busy already.
 Architect and author Sarah Susanka faced the same dilemma:

 “I recognized that writing was what I felt passionate about, but I had no space in my life to do it.
 And I was so busy with my architecture firm that if I didn’t make some shift in my life, there would never be space for it.
 So I decided to pretend that I was my own client.
 I plugged myself into my own calendar and even gave myself a project number.
 I held myself to it, and that first book changed everything for me.
 All you have to do is take that one first, small step.
 It’s amazing what happens when you focus yourself on something that you really want.”

-The key is to break the process down into manageable chunks.
+The key is to break down your personal branding strategy into manageable chunks.
 Don’t try to tackle too many things at once.
 Little by little, you will begin to see results — a new trickle of email inquiries here, a speaking opportunity there, and an incoming tide of new followers.
 At some point, people will begin asking for your.
 And eventually a few will want to hire you and your firm on the basis of your reputation alone.
 The thrill that comes with seeing steady progress makes all the hard work worth it.

 Good luck.
 And happy climbing!